Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 F&F stands for Full and Final settlement.
 It refers to the process of settling all outstanding dues between an employer and an employee after the latter has resigned or been terminated from their job.
 The full and final settlement typically includes payment of the final salary, any unpaid bonuses, accumulated leaves not availed by the employee, gratuity (if eligible), and any other outstanding payments owed to the employee.

 Once the F&F settlement is completed, both parties sign a document that states that all dues have been settled satisfactorily.
 This document can be used as proof of employment termination and to release any further liabilities or obligations on either party.
-The F&F settlement is an essential part of the exit process for employees as it ensures that they receive all their rightful dues before leaving the organization.
+The F&F settlement is an essential part of the exit process for employees as it ensures that they receive all their rightful dues before leaving the organisation.

 Notice Period